jchukwubvc/techco-clcm3504-final-exam/Readme.md

 # DOCKERIZED TECHCO WEBSITE
-##

-### Author: Johnpaul Chukwu
+## Author: Johnpaul Chukwu
-### Email: j.chukwu493@mybvc.ca
+## Email: j.chukwu493@mybvc.ca

 ## APPLICATION CI/CD Prerequisite
-* AWS resources needed are deployed and running via the [infrastructure repo](https://github.com/jchukwubvc/techco-aws-resources-terraform.git) (https://github.com/jchukwubvc/techco-aws-resources-terraform.git)
+* Ensure that the required AWS resources are deployed and running via the [infrastructure repo](https://github.com/jchukwubvc/techco-aws-resources-terraform.git).

-* Access to Dockerhub account credentials.
+* Access to Docker Hub account credentials.

 ## APPLICATION CI/CD FLOW
-1. The application was built using html,css,js.
+1. The application was built using HTML, CSS, and JS.
-2. A `DockerFile` was created and added in the root of the project.
+2. A `DockerFile` was created and added to the root of the project.
 3. This `DockerFile` defines the following steps:
-    1. Pulls Apache server docker image from official source
+   1. Pulls the Apache server Docker image from the official source.
-    2. Gets all the necessary files and puts them in the apache serve directory
+   2. Retrieves all necessary files and places them in the Apache server directory.
-    3. Exposes the application on port 80
+   3. Exposes the application on port 80.
-4. Now with the `DockerFile` we can build an image which can run as a container on any platform that has docker installed.
+4. With the `DockerFile`, we can now build an image that can run as a container on any platform with Docker installed.
-5. Next we have a `deploy.yml` file located in the `.github/workflows/deploy.yml`
+5. Next, there is a `deploy.yml` file located in the `.github/workflows/deploy.yml`.
-6. This `deploy.yml` is our Github actions workflow file that defines all the steps that we want to be executed everytime any change is made to the repository.
+6. This `deploy.yml` is our GitHub Actions workflow file that defines all the steps executed whenever any changes are made to the repository.
 7. The following have been configured as repository secrets for the `deploy.yml` file:
-   1. `DOCKERHUB_USERNAME` : username of the dockerhub account.
+   1. `DOCKERHUB_USERNAME`: username of the Docker Hub account.
-   2. `DOCKERHUB_PASSWORD`: password of the dockerhub account.
+   2. `DOCKERHUB_PASSWORD`: password of the Docker Hub account.
-   3. `EC2_PRIVATE_KEY`: priavte key to ssh into EC2 instance.
+   3. `EC2_PRIVATE_KEY`: private key to SSH into the EC2 instance.
    4. `EC2_HOST`: the public host IP/DNS of the deployed EC2 instance.
    5. `EC2_USERNAME`: username of the deployed EC2 instance.
 8. The breakdown of the `deploy.yml` is as follows:
    1. Fetches the code of the project.
-   2. Signs in to a place called DockerHub where we store our built images.
+   2. Signs in to Docker Hub where we store our built images.
-   3. Creates a docker image for our Techco site from the code.
+   3. Creates a Docker image for our Techco site from the code.
-   4. Sends this image to our DockerHub, so it can be easily accessed on other platforms
+   4. Sends this image to Docker Hub for easy access on other platforms.
-   5. Next, we connect to the deployed EC2 instance on the AWS CLOUD
+   5. Next, connects to the deployed EC2 instance on the AWS Cloud.
-   6. Pull the Techco docker image on dockerhub to the EC2 instance.
+   6. Pulls the Techco Docker image from Docker Hub to the EC2 instance.
-   7. Stop and remove any running Techco docker container on the EC2 instance.
+   7. Stops and removes any running Techco Docker container on the EC2 instance.
-   8. Run the new container on the EC2 instance.
+   8. Runs the new container on the EC2 instance.
-9. By so doing, we have ensured automatic deployment (CI/CD) on our project.
+9. This ensures automatic deployment (CI/CD) for our project.

-## How Do I run this project my local machine?
+## How Do I run this project on my local machine?
-### Prerequisite
+### Prerequisites
-* Have Docker installed on your system
+* Have Docker installed on your system.
-* Have Docker Compose installed on your system
+* Have Docker Compose installed on your system.

-To run the project is straightforward, navigate to the root of this project on your terminal and run the command below:
+To run the project, navigate to the root of this project in your terminal and run the following command:

 ```bash
 docker-compose up
 ```
-Now the application should be live and running on `http://localhost:8080`
+Now, the application should be live and running at http://localhost:8080.